 Administrative fines are one of the sanctions if data is mistreated under GDPR.
 Sanctions are triggered when an organization violates the GDPR.
 There are higher and lower levels to these fines.
 Whether a supervisory authority award an organization a high or low fine depends on a variety of factors, namely the severity of the violation and the actions taken by the organization.

-GDPR fines for lesser infringements may reach up to 10,000,000 EUR or up to 2% of the total worldwide annual turnover.
-Likewise, fines for greater infringements may reach up to 20,000,000 EUR or up to 4% of the total worldwide annual turnover.
+GDPR fines for lesser infringements may reach up to 10,000,000 EUR or up to 2% of the total worldwide annual turnover, whichever that is highest.
+Likewise, fines for greater infringements may reach up to 20,000,000 EUR or up to 4% of the total worldwide annual turnover, whichever that is highest.

-There are a variety of different reasons that can trigger the lower level fines.
+There are a variety of different reasons that can trigger lower-level fines.
 For example, the non-performance of a DPIA when needed, not keeping records of processing activities or failing to maintain proper IT-security.

 Similarly, as with the lower level of fines, there are many reasons that can trigger the high fines.
 For instance, include violating the basic principles for processing, violating data subject’s rights or non-compliance with the supervisory authority’s orders.